 • Shabazi and Izak garlic knots!
 Roll pizza dough into skinny 8″ long cylinders, coat liberally in a mix of Izak and Shabazi (I prefer 3:1), fresh chopped garlic, and olive oil.
 Tie in a knot and bake until crispy (about 8 minutes).

 • Calzones!
-Make a mixture of differently textured cheeses (ricotta, feta, haloumi is a good place to start).
+Make a mixture of differently textured cheeses (ricotta, feta, mozzarella is a good place to start).
 Mix with merguez and fold your calzone.
 Bake at 450° until well puffed and golden.
-Break and stir two eggs into your shakshuka sauce and cook on low until creamy.
+Break and stir two eggs into your shakshuka sauce and cook on low until creamy but not scrambled.
 Use for dipping the slices of calzone.

 • Dessert Pizza.
 Perfect if you’re having dinner for two or three and want to make one regular pizza and one dessert from a batch of dough.
 Labneh, goat cheese, and ricotta are great.
 Try fresh figs, chopped dates, and/or thinly sliced apples as toppings.
 When the pie is almost done cooking finish with nuts, spices, and syrups (some ideas: chopped pistachios, sesame, pomegranate molasses, Apollonia, Noga, Aleppo pepper).